fanciscoprado/Git-Metrics/readme.md

    **2.5** Operating Environment

       This program will run on Windows machines and Mac.
+      Linux will work as well but the user will need to delete the temp file created because of directory change.
       (platform, OS)

 3. **External Interface Requirements**